irisshannon/irisshannon.github.io/content/resume.md

 type = "page"
 +++

-### Octopus, Remote - Senior DevOps Support Engineer
+### Octopus Deploy, Remote - Senior DevOps Support Engineer
 #### October 2024 - Present
 - One of the SMEs for our Codefresh CI / ArgoCD Product Line, along with one of the big Linux SMEs on the team between various distros.
 - One of the technical escalation points for our various productlines along